 Remember, it’s been less than 2 years since ChatGPT was released—we’re in the early days.
 So far, the application of Gen AI for cybersecurity has focused on making sophisticated tools easier to use and reduces the number of false-positive alerts.
 However, those vendor-specific applications primarily benefit those organizations that can already afford to purchase, implement, and maintain these tools.

-An Example of How Gen AI Streamlines SOC Operations
+An Example of How Agentic AI Streamlines SOC Operations

-A much more meaningful and widespread application of Gen AI for cybersecurity lies in automating the entire alert triage and investigation process, which spans multiple systems and tools.
-With the help of Gen AI, organizations can now investigate every alert with recursive reasoning, pulling data from internal systems such as email, directory services, identity systems, cloud providers, and even project management and collaboration software to determine the priority of alerts.
+A much more meaningful and widespread application of agentic AI for cybersecurity lies in automating the entire alert triage and investigation process, which spans multiple systems and tools.
+With the help of agentic AI, organizations can now investigate every alert with recursive reasoning, pulling data from internal systems such as email, directory services, identity systems, cloud providers, and even project management and collaboration software to determine the priority of alerts.
 Gen AI can then summarize those investigations in detailed incident reports with links to raw data as evidence, making it easier for human analysts to validate the findings.
-This solves a massive pain point for many organizations because triage and investigation require human expertise and reasoning - and more importantly, time - both of which are scarce resources for organizations below the cybersecurity poverty line.
+This solves a massive pain point for many organizations because triage and investigation require human expertise and reasoning—and more importantly, time—both of which are scarce resources for organizations below the cybersecurity poverty line.

-Gen AI can learn to use both proprietary and free tools frequently used in security operations such as Fishtank, Google Safebrowsing, NMAP, Nuclei, Osquery, Shodan, URLscan, VirusTotal, and Wireshark.
+Agentic AI security solutions can learn to use both proprietary and free tools frequently used in security operations such as Fishtank, Google Safebrowsing, NMAP, Nuclei, Osquery, Shodan, URLscan, VirusTotal, and Wireshark.
 Organizations do not need to purchase and implement big-name cybersecurity platforms to reap the benefits of Gen AI-powered autonomous alert investigations.

-At Dropzone AI, Gen AI-powered automation can lift thousands of organizations out of cybersecurity poverty in an unprecedented short time.
+At Dropzone AI, we believe agentic AI can lift thousands of organizations out of cybersecurity poverty in an unprecedented short time.
 With a thorough AI investigation of 100% of alerts, resource-constrained organizations can dramatically improve their cybersecurity posture.
 Even in its simplest forms, Gen AI technology has seen rapid adoption.
 Remember that ChatGPT saw the fastest user adoption in history, reaching 100 million active users in just two months.
 Gen AI automation will deliver even more value than ChatGPT.
 The key difference being that AI augmentation for SecOps is not a chatbot that only responds to user interaction.
 Human analysts can see significant immediate value from their AI Analyst counterparts that function autonomously.

 Ease of Deployment